near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 11.24.2020

+Michael: sharded network investigation w/ transaction loaded.
+Latency seems be in the distribution of chunk parts.
+Chunk part forwarding does not help enough.
+Bottleneck is mostly in getting chunk parts.

+Piotr: Fixing the security issue by limiting the number of total connections (including pending ones).
+Modifying meory leak detection.
+Hopefully will get more data by the end of this week.
+Document how to improve rust compilation speed without changing Cargo.toml.

+Misha: Investigating potential deadlock.
+Didn't find any potential deadlock in our code.
+Keep working on fix for orphan pool.

+Bowen: dealing with critical issues on mainnet.

 ## 11.17.2020

 Michael: still investigating the 100 nodes, 8 shards network: sometimes it takes a lokng time between receiving a block and producing the next chunk.